 Our veterinary specialists will work with your primary veterinarian, if you have one, to formulate the best course of action for your pet.
 Our specialists practice the highest level of medicine with the most advanced and cutting edge equipment.

-Board-Certified cardiology, surgery and physical rehabilitation are available at Gold Coast Center for Veterinary Care by appointment.
+Board-Certified cardiology, oncology, surgery and physical rehabilitation are available at Gold Coast Center for Veterinary Care by appointment.
 Please call 631-923-2530 for more information or to book an appointment.

 Clients of West Hills Animal Hospital & Emergency Center never pay any additional after-hours emergency fees!